joshburkard/OpsGenie/README.md

 ### define the connection to OpsGenie

-yoy can define a HashTable with the connection parameters
+you can define a HashTable with the connection parameters

 ```PowerShell
 $OpsGenieConnection = @{